kennethdean2010/tutorials/HOW-TO-deploy-multiple-application-versions/README.md

 > NOTE: Instead of Firefox, we will be using Numbers for this tutorial.

+##Packages

+Create packages for each version of Numbers just as before (see [software-packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging), but manually re-name the OS X El Capitan version of the package to `Numbers_El_Capitan.pkg` after the fact.

 ##Smart Computer Groups

 Just as before, we are going to leverage our existing `deploy_Numbers` Smart Computer Group to handle the logic of determining when software should be deployed or updated on a particular workstation.
 However, we need a way of targeting a specific version of the OS.